Node.js Microservice Architecture Testing Knex SQL queries with Jest and testcontainers

 module.exports = setupDatabase;

-In this function shareDatabaseConfig, we first create a directory jest_testcontainers_global_setup in temporary directory of the operating system.
-Afterwards, we create a file jest_testcontainers_global_setup/databasePort and fill it with the randomly assigned port of the database.
+in temporary directory of the operating system.
+Afterwards, we create a file jest_testcontainers_global_setup/databasePort

-Note: In case you are unfamiliar with why there are two ports 5432 and a random port: The Postgres container expects traffic on port 5432.
+.
 The docker environment allows to map this port to a different host port, such that you can run potentially multiple databases.

-Introducing a test configuration πŸ”—
+Introducing a test configuration π

 We only want to read that port in test cases, not on local execution and not on production.
-Therefore, we introduce a new environment test in the config type config.type.ts beside the already existing environments local and production.
+Therefore, we introduce a new environment test

 // ...